naubiomech/TeensyNanoExoCode/Documentation/README.md

 This guide is designed to provide background information on OpenExo's software.
 This system is designed to be flexible, where the system can be easily adapted to the user's needs, changing the motors used, number of joints, etc.

 ### Code Location
 If you are reading this you have found the location, but for completeness it can be found at: https://github.com/naubiomech/ExoCode/tree/nano_teensy_board.
-To access it you will need to get permission from one of the existing members.
-Most everyone is an owner and should be able to give you access.
-This code is currently under the nano_teensy_board branch.
-Detailed instructions on setting up git can be found [here](https://docs.google.com/document/d/15j4S6pc9qAXF1_4HghfnPCgwyrsP_jZ15kv34wk7MbU/edit?usp=sharing).

 ### Style Guide
 The detailed style guide can be found [here](StyleGuide.md).